30 Secrets for Making Perfect Stuffing

-While most recipes call for rustic french bread, these will certainly exclude any gluten-free guests.
-For a satisfying swap that everyone can enjoy, opt instead for a cornbread as your base.
+While most recipes call for rustic french bread, these will certainly exclude any gluten-free diners.
+For a satisfying swap that everyone can enjoy, opt instead for cornbread as your base.
 Though you can always begin with a store-bought cornbread, these can sometimes make the recipe overpoweringly sweet, not to mention less healthy.
 For more control, try making it yourself with the help of Bob's Red Mill Gluten-Free Mix or another organic blend from your local health food store or aisle.
-Be sure to bake it a few days ahead of time so that it has time to dry out, and crumble it into your favorite recipe for a touch of southern flair!
+Be sure to bake it a few days ahead of time so that it has time to dry out, and crumble it into your favorite recipe for a touch of Southern flair.

-Say adios to bland stuffing by adding chorizo in this bold recipe!
-In a nonstick pan, saute your onions, celery, chorizo and some poultry seasoning.
+Say "adios" to bland stuffing by adding chorizo with this bold recipe.
+In a nonstick pan, saute your onions, celery, chorizo, and some poultry seasoning.
 Top it off with some jalapeno to turn up the heat, and swap out the standard herb selection (sage, rosemary, and thyme) with cilantro.
 Add it to your bread with chicken or turkey broth and you've got a spicy new twist on an old favorite.
 Trader Joe's also offers a tasty vegan chorizo that could fool most meat-eaters.

-Most recipes rely on bread to do the heavy lifting, but if you're looking for an alternative, rice can do the trick!
-Some people like to do a combination of the two, while others stick to an all-rice version that, admittedly, can feel less like a stuffing and more like a casserole.
-Choose a long grain, wild rice—preferably a colorful mix like the one found in this delicious recipe from Epicurious—and consider keeping the flavors more traditional so that it still tastes, recognizably, like stuffing.
+Most recipes rely on bread to do the heavy lifting, but if you're looking for an alternative, rice can do the trick.
+Some people like to do a combination of the two, while others stick to an all-rice version that, admittedly, can feel less like stuffing and more like a casserole.
+Choose a long-grain, wild rice—preferably a colorful mix like the one found in this delicious recipe from Epicurious—and consider keeping the flavors more traditional so that it still tastes, recognizably, like stuffing.

 If you're after a drier stuffing consistency, try adding one to three eggs into your recipe.
 Though stuffing can be perfectly delicious without them, eggs help your stuffing to keep its shape, so the more eggs you include, the sturdier your stuffing will be.
 Simply whisk them into your broth and pour the mixture over your bread before baking.

-Oyster dressing is a New England classic that dates back to the 1600's.
-As its name suggest, it really must be served as a side—not cooked inside the turkey—for food safety reasons.
-For a more southern take, this can be made with cornbread, and paired with cured, thick-cut bacon for a rich, smoky flavor.
+Oyster dressing is a New England classic that dates back to the 1600s.
+As its name suggests, it must be served as a side—not cooked inside the turkey—for food safety reasons.
+For a more Southern take, this can be made with cornbread and paired with cured, thick-cut bacon for a rich, smoky flavor.
 New Englanders and Southerners agree that the key to this recipe is adding reserved oyster liquor for enhanced flavor.

 Cranberry sauce is a Thanksgiving treasure, so why not make your stuffing an homage to everyone's favorite side dish?
 Subtle coordination will go a long way.
 Follow this recipe that adds dried cranberries and roasted walnuts for a savory-yet-sweet combo that will have everyone reaching for seconds.